 No, that’s not a typo!
 There’s actually a place in the Cayman Islands called Hell.
 A crazy-weird limestone formation on Grand Cayman that has been named Hell because of its sharp, jagged edges and dark, ominous scene.
-For for the devil himself, not many people can say they’ve been to hell and back.
-Expect me.
+Fit for the devil himself, not many people can say they’ve been to hell and back.
+Except me.
 I made it!
 Confuse a family member or friend and send them a postcard or letter from Hell post office, located next to the rock formation.

 - Up close and personal to the stars

 Aptly named, Starfish Point is the place you go to experience these incredible marine animals.
 The beach itself is actually on private land, but there is a path that is widely used and seems to be accessible to the public, without any problems.
 Please visit responsibly though and do not take the starfish out of the water – they aren’t made for land, strangely enough!

 Another cool aquatic experience is to visit Stingray City: a sandbar off of Rum Point where the rays come in droves to feed.
 A slightly unnerving experience at first – even if you’re comfortable in the ocean like me – it’s something special to be so close to such amazing creatures as they glide effortlessly across the ocean floor…and your feet!